efeefe/is/pages/reuse-city/default.md

 In this page you can find current information about my current effort to co-design and prototype technologies that promote the reuse of goods and materials in contemporary cities.
 In [previous research activities](../opendott/upgrade) I found that a critical point is the ability to assess the potential value of discarded materials.
 At the moment I am adopting a speculative approach towards potential uses of digital technologies to aid on that matter.

 Everyday documentation about my research can be found on [this git repository](https://github.com/opendott-smartcities/II/).
-More general research progression will usually reported on [this blog](https://is.efeefe.me/opendott).
+More general research progression is usually reported on [this blog](https://is.efeefe.me/opendott).
 During four weeks of April 2021 I'm recruiting people to participate on an [online co-design lab](https://make.reuse.city) (see below) in order to develop these ideas openly.

 ## Online co-design lab